 With the subwoofer in place, we used a pencil to mark the screw hole locations, then removed the subwoofer and pre-drilled holes for the mounting screws.

 To make double sure that everything was sealed, we waited for the glue to dry and ran a bead of silicon caulk over all of the box's internal seals.
 We used a hand-held tube of caulk, since it would be tough to get a caulk gun down inside the box at this point.

 Let the caulk cure for 12-24 hours before putting the subwoofer back in.
 Some silicon caulk releases acetic acid fumes while curing, which have the potential to destroy subwoofer surrounds.

 After the caulk had cured, we hooked up speaker wires from the terminal cup to the subwoofer and placed the subwoofer back in the box, using non-hardening rope caulk (found in the weatherstrip section of the hardware store) to seal it down.

 After finishing the box, I couldn't wait to pop it in my CR-V. After the glue and caulk had dried, we hooked it up to the rear channels of my Alpine 4-channel amplifier using 12-gauge speaker cable.
 It sounded excellent, and the box was definitely sturdy.

-However, since naked MDF leaves something to be desired in the looks department, I checked in with Crutchfield's installation specialist, Warren Hawkins, to get some ideas on customizing a subwoofer box.
+However, since naked MDF leaves something to be desired in the looks department, I checked in with one of Crutchfield's installation specialists to get some ideas on customizing a subwoofer box.
 He offered up plenty of inspiration and installation tips on all kinds of coverings, from vinyl to carpet and beyond!

 Thanks to Kelley Blanton, and to Taylor and Boody Organbuilders of Staunton, VA, for the use of their facility and tools.